 The journal's publisher, the Open Library of Humanities (OLH), is a nonprofit organization financed by an international consortium of academic institutions.
 Due to its noncommercial orientation, the OLH does not charge any author fees.
-Le foucaldien's articles are peer-reviewed, published open-access under the Creative Commons license CC BY 4.0, indexed in the Directory of Open Access Journals (among other databases), and archived long-term in HTML, PDF, and XML.
-For details on the submission process, please check the author guidelines.
-On average one third of the submitted articles are accepted for publication (usually after several revisions).
+All articles published in GENEALOGY+CRITIQUE are peer-reviewed, available open access under the Creative Commons license CC BY 4.0, indexed in the Directory of Open Access Journals (among other databases), and archived for the long term in HTML, PDF, and XML.
+For details on the submission process, please check the applicable guidelines.
+On average, one third of the submitted articles are accepted for publication (usually after several revisions).

 The journal is published as a continuous volume and issue throughout the year.
-Articles go online as soon as they are ready to avoid unnecessary delays in getting knowledge publicly available.
-Special Collections are published as part of the normal issue, but also within separate web pages.
-Le foucaldien is edited by Maurice Erb, Simon Ganahl, and Sergej Seitz, who are assisted by Stephanie Marx and Anna Wieder and supported by an editorial board of highly renowned scholars.
-For news around the activities of the journal, please visit our blog, follow us on Twitter, like us on Facebook, and subscribe to our RSS feed.
+Articles go online as soon as they are ready to avoid unnecessary delays in making knowledge publicly available.
+Collections are published as part of the normal volumes, but also on separate web pages.
+GENEALOGY+CRITIQUE is edited by Simon Ganahl, Maurice Erb, Stephanie Marx, Sergej Seitz, and Anna Wieder, who are supported by an advisory board of highly renowned scholars.
+For news related to the activities of the journal, please visit our blog, follow us on Twitter, like us on Facebook, or subscribe to our RSS feed.